Bendy (franchise): Bendy: Secrets of the Machine (2024)

 On April 2, 2024, the Steam store-page for Bendy: Secrets of the Machine was released to the public.
 So far, the game seems to be about the abandoned Gent Corporation and its mysteries.
 It was released on April 14, 2024.
 The game follows Riley Wells, a young woman chosen by the Gent Corporation to explore the Machine.
 Riley awakens outside a house in the middle of nowhere and upon entering, finds it to be an ever changing reality.
 The central hub room is that of a mysterious room with four doors and a sign labeled "Escape Your Cage".
 Based on Riley's actions, the player can interact with the room by collecting cans and throwing them at various things in each of the rooms, learning things about Gent, as well as revealing things about Riley's past.

 It is revealed that Riley had an interest in drawing as a child, until one day her parents were killed in a car accident.
 This resulted in Riley drawing vicious and macabre things, among them being a killer car.
 Her work was eventually discovered by Joey Drew Studios who hired her, but later fired her when her work became too dark.
-Her career ended after Riley's drawings and art supplies were confiscated by the local authorities, and she was placed on the ten-year probation, one of her conditions for which that she was forbidden from drawing pictures without permission.
 This culminates in her malicious car manifesting and chasing Riley.

 The game is full of Easter eggs and secrets, some of which hint at future games and updates.
 Riley can be attacked by the Ink Demon if she stands in one place for too long, destroys a certain number of Bendy cutouts, or on the PC version if the player holds the shift key and types K414.
 The game frequently updates.
 Several updates led to players being unable to enter the house as it had a condemned sign in front.
 This was later removed but readded as a condemned second house when walking backwards from the spawn location.
 Another update introduced a crudely made Bendy mascot costume that follows the player and whispers a distorted message.
 Playing it in reverse reveals that it is the lyrics to DAGames Bendy tribute song "Build Our Machine".